MichaelCurrin/learn-to-code/bash/tutorials/cron/monitor_cron_mails.md

 e.g. `michael`

 Enter email address.

 e.g. `michael@localhost`

-Should also be able to use your device's name for the host part.
+You could also set the domain to be your device's name.

-Set this on Ubuntu under Settings => Details => Overview => Device name => myDeviceName.
+To read or update your device name in Unbuntu, go to `Settings => Details => Overview => Device name`.

 Then set email address in Thunderbird Mail in the format:

 e.g. `michael@myDeviceName`

 Leave the outgoing server details blank for now.
 If you wish to send mail, that is covered by other tutorials online.